Find Out More

 Here's a short bio, for anyone who needs it:

-Sarah Pinsker is the author of over fifty works of short fiction, two novels, and one collection.
+Sarah Pinsker is the author of over sixty works of short fiction, one novella, two novels, and two collections.
 Her work has won four Nebula Awards (Best Novel, A Song For A New Day; Best Novelette, "Our Lady of the Open Road," Best Novelette, "Two Truths And A Lie," Best Short Story, "Where Oaken Hearts Do Gather,"), two Hugo Awards ("Two Truths And a Lie" and "Where Oaken Hearts Do Gather"), the Philip K Dick Award, the Locus Award, the Eugie Foster Award, and the Theodore Sturgeon Award, and been nominated for numerous Nebula, Hugo, Locus, and World Fantasy Awards.
-Her fiction has been published translated into almost a dozen languages and published in magazines including Asimov's, Strange Horizons, Fantasy & Science Fiction, and Uncanny and in many anthologies and year's bests.
+Her fiction has been translated into almost a dozen languages and published in magazines including Asimov's, Strange Horizons, Fantasy & Science Fiction, and Uncanny and in many anthologies and year's bests.

-Sarah's first collection, the Philip K Dick Award winning Sooner or Later Everything Falls Into the Sea: Stories, was published by Small Beer Press in March 2019, and her first novel, A Song For A New Day, was published by Penguin/Random House/Berkley in September 2019.
-Her latest book is We Are Satellites, published in May 2021.
-Her second collection, Lost Places, will be published by Small Beer Press in March 2023.
+Sarah's first collection, the Philip K Dick Award winning Sooner or Later Everything Falls Into the Sea: Stories, was published by Small Beer Press in 2019, and her first novel, A Song For A New Day, was published by Penguin/Random House/Berkley in 2019.
+It was followed by We Are Satellites, published in 2021.
+Her second collection, Lost Places, was published by Small Beer Press in 2023.
+Tordotcom novella Haunt Sweet Home appeared in September 2024.

 She is also a singer/songwriter with four albums on various independent labels (the third with her rock band, the Stalking Horses).
 She lives in Baltimore, Maryland and can be found online at sarahpinsker.com and twitter.com/sarahpinsker